zelbanna/rims/README.md

 ############################## Configuration File ###############################

 {
-    "db_host": "127.0.0.1", # IP address of database host - only on 'master' node
+    "database": {
-    "db_name": "rims",      # Database name - i.e. rims   - only on 'master' node
+         "host": "127.0.0.1", # IP address of database host - only on 'master' node "name": "rims",      # Database name - i.e. rims   - only on 'master' node "password": "rims",  # Username for 'rims' user    - only on 'master' node "username": "rims",  # Password for 'rims' user    - only on 'master' node },
-    "db_pass": "rims",      # Username for 'rims' user    - only on 'master' node "db_user": "rims",      # Password for 'rims' user    - only on 'master' node "id": "master",         # ID of node
+    "id": "master",         # ID of node
     "master": "http://192.168.0.1:8080",   # REST interface of master node, globally reachable "port": 8080,           # Local port to register the engine on